CurveDocs/curve-resources/docs/en/crvusd/loan-concepts.md

 ## **Borrow Rate**

-In [crvUSD minting markets](The general idea is that **borrow rate increases when crvUSD goes down in value and decreases when crvUSD goes up in value**.
+In crvUSD minting markets the general idea is that **borrow rate increases when crvUSD goes down in value and decreases when crvUSD goes up in value**.
 Also, contracts called [PegKeepers](#pegkeepers) can also affect the interest rate and crvUSD peg by minting and selling crvUSD or buying and burning crvUSD.

 *The formula for the borrow rate is as follows:*